sttp-book/sttp-book/chapters/testing-techniques/design-by-contracts.md

 }
 ```

-By generalizing the `merge` method, we have removed one of the pre-conditions.
+By generalising the `merge` method, we have removed one of the pre-conditions.

 We can even remove the `!favorites.containsAll(books)` assertion by adding some more functionality to the method.